Home > Root

 5. So the KMI version for my device will be 5.10-android13-4.

-This is for those sets of users who are aware of the kernel compression format of your official boot.img [such as gz for Xiaomi devices]. if you are;t aware of this, then please try out the manual approach
+This is for those sets of users who are aware of the kernel compression format of their official boot.img [such as gz for Xiaomi devices].
+Moreover, your device should support temporary boot [the fastboot boot command] as well.
+If you are not sure of these requirements or if your device doesn’t support them, then please try out the manual approach given in the next section [and skip this section].

 1. First off, download the already patched boot.img corresponding to your device’s GKI from here.